hanieh-ghabelialla/Sentiment-Classification/README.md

 ## Files in the Repository

-- `sentiment classification.ipynb`: Another Jupyter notebook version of the project.
+- `sentiment classification.ipynb`: main file
 - `train.classes.txt`: File containing the class labels for the training data.
 - `train.docs.txt`: File containing the training documents.
 - `test.classes.txt`: File containing the class labels for the test data.